firebase/firebase-admin-go/CONTRIBUTING.md

 Use the standard GitHub and [Go development tools](https://golang.org/doc/cmd) to build and test the Firebase Admin SDK.
-Follow the instructions given in the [golang documentation](https://golang.org/doc/code.html) to get your `GOPATH` configured correctly.
+Follow the instructions given in the [golang documentation](https://golang.org/doc/code.html) to get your `GOPATH` set up correctly.
 Then execute the following series of commands to checkout the sources of Firebase Admin SDK, and its dependencies:

 ```bash